Secret Wars (2015 comic book): Battleworld

 Following numerous incursions across the multiverse, the remains of various realities have been fused together to create a new Battleworld.
 Each domain is the incursion point from that reality's destruction, as this is all that remains from each one.
 All of these realities are known as domains and have the ability to interact with each other, except for three: the Deadlands, Perfection and New Xandar.
 These domains are separated from the rest by a giant wall called the Shield because they contain threats that, if set loose, would destroy all the others: zombies, Ultron drones, creatures that make up the Annihilation Wave, and an alternate reality version of Thanos trying to reconstruct the Infinity Gauntlet.

 Each domain has an appointed leader called a Baron, who runs their domain with permission from God Emperor Doom, the Lord and Messiah of Battleworld.
 To ensure all domains remain separate from each other, the Thor Corps have been formed (containing all alternate versions of Thor) and they act as a police force for Battleworld under the leadership of Sheriff Strange.
 Those who transgress the borders are sent to the Shield to work there whilst those who spectacularly break this rule are sent into exile over the Shield into one of the three dangerous domains.

 Battleworld is one of the three celestial bodies in its universe.
-The second celestial body and Battleworld's source of light is revealed to be the Human Torch himself who acts as the "Sun" after allowing Doom to lifted him into the sky during the early days of Battleworld's creation and where he still remains today.
+The second celestial body and Battleworld's source of light is revealed to be the Human Torch himself who acts as the "Sun" after allowing Doom to lift him into the sky during the early days of Battleworld's creation and where he still remains today.
 The Sun orbits Battleworld instead of the other way around.
 The third celestial body is Knowhere, which orbits Battleworld as its "Moon".
 Apart from these celestial bodies, there were no other stars, until Singularity, a mysterious young girl who actually represents a pocket universe that gained sentience during the multiversal collapse, appeared to give her life to save the citizens of Arcadia from a horde of zombies, which returned the stars to its universe.

 The reality where Battleworld was fashioned has since been dubbed as Earth-15513.